lucide-icons/lucide/docs/index.md

 Lucide encompasses icons with various variants and states, allowing designers and developers to select the most suitable icon for their needs.
 If a desired icon is not available, users are encouraged to submit a design request.
 The Lucide community contributors are dedicated to creating new icons and fulfilling such requests.

 By expanding the range of available icons, Lucide provides users with a broader selection for their projects.
-Furthermore, as new applications with specific features emerge, Lucide aims to offer a comprehensive icon set to meet diverse project requirements.
+Furthermore, as new applications with specific features emerge, Lucide aims to be a comprehensive icon set to meet diverse project requirements.

 When designing new icons, the community adheres to a set of design rules to ensure consistency and usability.
 While creativity is encouraged, maintaining recognizable design conventions is paramount.